camunda/camunda-platform-get-started/README.md

 ![Start Instance Button](images/camunda-modeler-start-instance-button.png)

-## Start Instance using Camunda Cloud
+## Start Instance using Cloud Modeler

 To start an instance of the process using the Cloud Modeler follow these steps: